warmana/cloudant-docs-fork/source/includes/guides/_replication-guide.md

 }
 ```

-The source and target of a replication are simply URLs of Cloudant databases e.g.
+The source and target of a replication are simply URLs of Cloudant databases, as shown in the example.

 The source and target need not be on the same account, nor does the source and target database name need to match.

 ### Do I run replication on the source or the destination?

 Replication can be initiated at either the source or the destination end.
-This means that you can decide whether account A is pushing data to account B, or account B is pulling data from account A. In some cases, it may not be possible to run replication in either configuration e.g. if one account is behind a firewall.
+This means that you can decide whether account A is pushing data to account B, or account B is pulling data from account A. In some cases, it may not be possible to run replication in either configuration, for example when one account is behind a firewall.
 Replication happens over HTTP (or HTTPS) and so no non-standard ports need be opened.
 The decision as to which device initiates replication is left to you.

 ### How to initiate replication via the Cloudant API?